dbcraig/LmRaC/README.md

         ITEM gene:STRING            "array items begin with the ITEM keyword"
 ```

 Save all function prototype files in the *functions/* folder.
 The file name will be the name used when loading.
+Names are case sensitive.

 #### Function prototype compilation

 When LmRaC initializes it will attempt to compile all *.fn* files in the mounted *functions/* folder, unless the *.json* file (compiled version) is newer than the source (*.fn*).
 Upon successful compilation (i.e., no errors), the *.json* file will be available to LmRaC for loading.

-Any error in compilation will be report during LmRaC intialization.
+Any error in compilation will be reported during LmRaC intialization.
 This is not fatal, but makes the functions unavailable for loading.
 Fix any errors and restart LmRaC.
 Errors are also detected when functions are loaded.

 #### Function loading

 Once LmRaC has started you may *load* functions to make them available to answer questions.
 Simply ask LmRaC to load the functions or use the [Functions Window](#Functions-Window).
+The name of the functions library is the name of the prototypes file.

+**IMPORTANT** Prototype file names *are* case sensitive.

 Remember that LmRac chooses functions based on their description.
 For example, if you ask a question about gene expression in your experiment, LmRaC will look for any functions that describe themselves as "getting gene expression."
 Describe your functions as accurately and succinctly as possible.